DIY wood block snowman

 You can download the printable pattern for our snowman face and the flower and leaf on the hat, or freehand draw your own.
 The face is super easy to draw and you can make whatever expression you want.

-Draw in pencil (lightly) where you want the face features to be.
+Draw in pencil (lightly) where you want the facial features to be.

 Apply black paint for the eyes and mouth and orange for the nose.